-Two former British soldiers now operate as contract killers.
-Their latest job—the titular list—involves three targets but things go sideways fast and the two find themselves in over their heads.
+Two former British soldiers now work as contract killers.
+Their latest job—the titular list—involves three targets, but things go sideways fast and the two find themselves in over their heads.

 I loved the film’s trap movie plot—right in my wheel-house.
 Ditto the confident execution.
 The contrast between the dominant realism and the formal interstitial moments—such as the pair exiting their car framed by a rainbow—generates a perpetual sense of unease.

 But the minimalist ending left me frustrated.
-I appreciated the lack of Scooby-Doo style exposition, but the open-ended nature left the film feeling like The Witch or Hereditary without their final scenes.
-Very good, but not committing to the final nihilistic gut-punch.
+I appreciated the lack of Scooby-Doo style exposition, but the open-ended nature felt like The Witch or Hereditary without their closing scenes.
+Very good, but lacking the final nihilistic gut-punch.